 “EV makers are compliance driven,” Mital wrote.
 “That means it’s up to regulators to establish policies and enforcement mechanisms.
 These too will fall short if consumers in wealthy countries aren’t willing to pay the cost associated with fair labor practices.”

 According to Fresh Energy, cobalt is not even necessary for EV battery function.
 There already exists other battery tech like nickel-iron-aluminum cathodes and lithium-iron-phosphates that do not use cobalt.
-Per Electrek, many EV makers are embracing cobalt-free batteries.
+According to Electrek, many EV makers are embracing cobalt-free batteries.
 Tesla EV batteries, for example, already contain less than 5% cobalt while the company works to wean itself completely from the element.
 In 2021, GM revealed a battery system that uses 70% less cobalt than its current battery tech.

 Same story, different place.
 EV batteries, cell phones, and all manner of consumer tech require rare-earth elements to function.
-While these minerals are actually prevalent in the Earth’s crust (per Harvard University), they are difficult to separate from their constituent parts — hence the need to blow up chunks of land and sift through the remaining detritus.
+While these minerals are actually prevalent in the Earth’s crust, they are difficult to separate from their constituent parts — hence the need to blow up chunks of land and sift through the remaining detritus.
 Because processing rare-earth minerals means separating them from radioactive elements like uranium and thorium, the resulting waste is also radioactive (per the EPA).
 Disposing of other resultant byproducts can also harm the surrounding ecosystem, releasing hazardous materials into the soil, water, and air.

 Another criticism of EVs is that they need electricity to run.
 This means plugging into an electricity grid that can include dirty energy sources like coal, destructive dams, and even burned waste products.
 This drawback, however, is being mitigated by growing support for alternative energy sources.